 - To establish, in the projected future a Farm Educational Center

 - Be self-sustainable

-- Demonstrate to neighboring farmers, students, and environmentalists interested in sustainable development, what would be an ideal model of environmental sustainablity for the tropics.
+- Demonstrate to neighbouring farmers, students, and environmentalists interested in sustainable development, which would be an ideal model of environmental sustainability for the tropics.

 - Organic farming practices

 - How to make natural herbicides.